Below is the programme for ORFC 2019.

 This session will explore what innovative and independent food distribution models small scale farmers are developing in the UK with a focus on Community Supported Agriculture.
 We will discuss why these types of short supply chains and informal markets are essential to guaranteeing the resilience of a small-scale farm business and getting the community involved.
 On the 10th anniversary of the ORFC we will be looking back at the development of the CSA movement in the UK over the past decade and looking forward to the potential for the next 10-years.

-Speakers: Steve Carver, Joe Hope
+Speakers: Chris Clark, Joe Hope

 Chair: Kara Moses